-Demolition: Staff recommends that the Certificate of Appropriateness for a demolition permit should be reviewed administratively after the building permit for the replacement structure is issued (if the Commission approves the replacement structure).
+Demolition: Staff recommends that the Certificate of Appropriateness for a demolition permit be approved if the Commission approves the replacement structure.
 The Spokane Municipal Code 17D.100.230 does not give the Spokane Historic Landmarks Commission the ability to deny demolition of a property that is not listed on the Spokane Register of Historic Places if a replacement building is reviewed by the Commission and approved as compatible.
-An administrative CoA generally takes less than 24 hours to complete.
-Demolition CoAs are only valid for 3 months per 17D.100.230D.

-HPO Report - Megan Duvall Design Review Committee Review: none

-Landmarks Commission Review: Pending

-Date: 1/10/2022 Site Visit: n/a
+HPO Report - Megan Duvall Design Review Committee Review: none Landmarks Commission Review: Pending Date: 1/10/2022 Site Visit: n/a Hearing: 1/19/2022

-Hearing: 1/19/2022